 IRC §408A (d)(2), IRC §408A(d)(5), IRS Publication 590

 If an individual maintains multiple Roth IRAs, the five-year-period for determining if a distribution is qualified starts with the first Roth IRA to which the individual made a contribution or conversion.

 The five year period for determining if a distribution is qualified is separate from the five-year period that is used to determine if a Roth-conversion amount is subject to the early distribution penalty.
 The five year-period that is used to determine if a Roth-conversion amount is subject to the early distribution penalty applies separately to each conversion amount.
-For instance, if someone converts $50,000 from a traditional IRA to a Roth IRA in 2008 and then converts $25,000 from a traditional IRA to a Roth IRA in 2009, the five year period for determining if the $50,000 is subject to the early distribution penalty starts in 2008, and it starts in 2009 for the $25,000.

 If an individual is eligible for a qualified distribution, he need not keep track of the five-year period for each conversion because that five-year period becomes moot as all distributions from any of his Roth IRAs will be tax and penalty free.